A Single-Exponential Time 2-Approximation Algorithm for Treewidth: Preliminaries

 The base case of the recursion is a trivial edgeless graph with treewidth $0$.
-In the start of each recursive call we use the algorithm of Proposition~\ref{pro:bodl} with parameters $(G, 2k+1)$.
+In the start of each recursive call we use the algorithm of \Cref{pro:bodl} with parameters $(G_r, 2k+1)$.
 In case~\ref{ec1}, we can return immediately.
-In case~\ref{ec3}, we call the procedure recursively with the graph $G'$, and in case of a positive answer construct the tree decomposition of $G$ of width at most $2k+1$ and return it.
-In case~\ref{ec2}, we contract the edges of the matching to obtain a graph $G_M$ and call the algorithm recursively on $G_M$.
-Contracting edges does not increase treewidth, so the treewidth of $G_M$ is at most the treewidth of $G$.
-Also, in particular, we can obtain a tree decomposition $T$ of $G$ of width $4k+3$ from a tree decomposition of $G_M$ of width $2k+1$ by expanding the bags according to the matching.
-Then we use the algorithm $A$ with $T$ to either get a tree decomposition of width $2k+1$ or to determine that the treewidth of $G$ is larger than $k$.
+In case~\ref{ec3}, we call the procedure recursively with the graph $G_r'$, and in case of a positive answer construct the tree decomposition of $G_r$ of width at most $2k+1$ and return it.
+In case~\ref{ec2}, when the algorithm returns a matching $M \subseteq E(G)$, we contract the edges in $M$ to obtain a graph $G_r^M$ and call the algorithm recursively on $G_r^M$.
+Contracting edges does not increase treewidth, so the treewidth of $G_r^M$ is at most the treewidth of $G_r$.
+Also, we can obtain a tree decomposition $T$ of $G_r$ of width at most $4k+3$ from a tree decomposition of $G_r^M$ of width at most $2k+1$ by expanding the bags according to the matching, in particular, by replacing each occurrence of a vertex $w_{uv} \in V(G_r^M)$ corresponding to a contracted edge $uv \in M$ by the vertices $u$ and $v$.
+Then we use the algorithm $A$ with $T$ to either get a tree decomposition of width at most $2k+1$ or to determine that the treewidth of $G_r$ is larger than $k$.